Why do we ask you not to eat gluten even if you don’t have Celiac’s Disease?

 Regardless of whether you have the genes for celiacs or not, the gliadin in gluten has been shown to significantly increase Zonulin in the gut.

 But what about all the B vitamins and fibre I’ll miss out on?

-The mistake many make when going gluten free is to look for replacements in the supermarket which are labelled gluten free.
-The problem with this is that the usual substitutes most sort after are bread, pastas, biscuits and crackers.
-The market has portrayed gluten free to be a healthier option, but in many cases, this is not true.
-Often, gluten free products contain more refined grains, additives and sugars to maintain a similar appearance, taste and texture of the original product attempting to be cloned.
-For example, a gluten free brownie, doesn’t automatically become a healthy option and some gluten free breads are higher in sugar, white flours and food additives than regular breads.
+The mistake many make when going gluten-free is to look for replacements in the supermarket which are labelled gluten-free.
+The problem with this is that the usual substitutes most sort after are bread, pasta, biscuits and crackers.
+The market has portrayed gluten-free to be a healthier option, but in many cases, this is not true.
+Often, gluten-free products contain more refined grains, additives and sugars to maintain a similar appearance, taste and texture of the original product attempting to be cloned.
+For example, a gluten-free brownie doesn’t automatically become a healthy option and some gluten-free bread are higher in sugar, white flours and food additives than regular bread.